-- at public expense2.
-The Hoyes under title HS381862 claim rights of access along Ephams Lane to its connection with South Marsh Road. - 2.13 Immediately adjoining the Site north of Old Kiln Lane there is an abstraction plant operated by Crystal Ltd. It is not intended to interfere with the access of Crystal Ltd along that part of Old Kiln Lane.
-Beyond this on the south of Old Kiln Lane is the agricultural land that will eventually be developed as Phase 3 of the Site and again it is not intended to interfere with any agricultural access to this land from Old Kiln Lane.
-The next nearest neighbours to the Site are the industrial units to the north off North Moss Lane and Beels Road.
-These buildings are predominantly 'B' type uses, with a particularly notable quantum that appear to be in B8 and B2 use. - 2.14 The HCF CATCH site, which provides training opportunities for the chemical and process engineering industries, is located directly to the north of the Site, off Kiln Lane. - 2.15 Looking beyond the Site boundary to the west, south and east, the wider area largely comprises agricultural fields and existing large scale industrial development at the north with the views punctuated with overhead powerlines carried on pylons. - 2.16 The A180 is the main road traffic artery of North East Lincolnshire which provides the link between the various employment areas on the south side of the Humber to the national motorway network.
+- 2.14 The CATCH site, which provides training opportunities for the chemical and process engineering industries, is located directly to the north of the Business Park, off Old Kiln Lane. - 2.15 Looking beyond the boundary of the proposed Business Park to the west, south and east, the wider area largely comprises agricultural fields and existing large scale industrial development at the north with the views punctuated with overhead powerlines carried on pylons. - 2.16 The A180 is the main road traffic artery of North East Lincolnshire which provides the link between the various employment areas on the south side of the Humber to the national motorway network.
 The A1173 was built to provide access into Immingham Docks to the north.